-Fishfinger Creative Agency / 6tematik
+Fishfinger Creative Agency

 If you liked the previous idea, but you want to rotate it 90 degrees, then you will undoubtedly appreciate Senshu Ad Creators‘ approach.
 The corporate website of this creative Tokyo-based agency also features the jalousie effect.
-But, this time the shutters are vertical and open and close across the horizontal axis.
+But, this time, the shutters are vertical, and open and close across the horizontal axis.

 The team of the Wizardry agency wins over clients with a fantastic, well-though-out cosmic theme jazzed up with advanced features.
 So, it is not surprising that some techy vibes also mark the transition for their menu, predictably hidden behind the hamburger button.
-Although the solution is based on a sliding effect, it certainly stands out from the crowd and perfectly contributes to the theme.
+Although the solution is based on a sliding effect, it stands out from the crowd and perfectly contributes to the theme.

 Blab Studio uses some kind of an origami effect.
 Each block of their navigation screen gradually and coherently opens in a boxy way, triggering the next area.
 Whether you open or close the menu, everything starts from the left bottom square that represents a menu icon and moves gradually to the right top corner, recreating a feeling of harmony and consistency.
-The overall design is based on squares and rectangles, so the boxy aesthetic is an ideal option here.

 The main menu in Ruya Digital opens with an accompanying splash-like effect that falls from the top.
 It has a distinctive gradient background that is also seen in the mouse hover effect.
 The transition smoothly changes the scene, naturally grabbing a visitor’s attention.

 Die ANTWORT‘s solution was also borrowed from the art world.
 The transition is a small animation where the black drop of paint was carelessly thrown down.
 It opens the navigation section.
 Not only does the solution produce a profound effect, but it also goes well with everything else on the website.
-It serves as a logical transition between the homepage and main menu area.
+It serves as a logical transition between the homepage and the main menu area.

 The Details Matter